yilab/clojure-ring-bootstrap/README.markdown

 This will register a sequential, ephemeral node in zookeeper `/path/in/zookeeper/provider-000001`.
-The data attribute of the node will be a json representation of your contents hash merged with the  default keys, "hostname", "ports", and "port".
-Port is the preferred binding, but in some cases multiple ports may be exposed and "ports" captures that.
+The data attribute of the node will be a json representation of your contents hash merged with the  default keys, `hostname`, `ports`, and `port`. `port` is the preferred binding, but in some cases multiple ports may be exposed, and `ports` captures that.
 These details should be sufficient to allow a client to connect.

-In some cases the default behavior of the configurator to determine your machine's hostname.
-In this case, a static string or fn may be passed to `zk-service-configurator` under the key `:hostname` to override the default behavior.
+The configurator tries to determine your machine's hostname automatically.
+If this does not work to your liking, a static string or fn may be passed to `zk-service-configurator` under the key `:hostname` to override the default behavior.

-Please be advised that this feature is not quite 100% robust, in that we do not properly handle connection losses to zookeeper at the time of the 0.1.0 release.
+Please be advised that this feature is not quite 100% robust; we do not properly handle connection losses to zookeeper at the time of the 0.2.0 release.
 This shortcoming should be corrected.

-## Planned Features
+## Roadmap of Planned Features

 We're working to improve this library.
 On our roadmap are the following features:

-0. Testing is immanent.
-(Sometimes you just gotta write a README, you know?)
+0. Testing
 1. Allow failing healthchecks to remove or re-add the system from zookeeper.
 2. Allow for dynamic contents in zookeeper hashes with variable periodicity.
 3. Better behavior when the zookeeper server cannot be found.
 4. A simple service discovery shim to pair with this.

+Pull requests are welcome. :)

 ## License